AkshdeepSharma/subreddit-manager/README.md

 * Include a .txt file in your project folder.
 Make sure to replace 'subredditlinks.txt' with the name of your .txt file.

-* Copy+paste the subreddit search function as many times as you need for each subreddit you wish to get links from.
+* Copy+paste the subreddit search function as many times as you need for each subreddit you wish to get links from (inside the while loop.
+You may also upload the script server side like digitalocean or amazon aws so it doesn't have to run on a local machine).

-* Change the keywords you'd like to include in your submission titles (for example, I created this bot using 'Trump' as my keyword in
+* Change the keywords you'd like to include in your submission titles (for example, this bot uses 'Trump' as a keyword in /r/worldnews).

-/r/worldnews).
+*Note, in-depth instructions are included in the commenting of the python script.*

-* Enjoy the bot!
+Enjoy the bot!